pi-hole/docs/docs/main/prerequisites.md

 <!-- markdownlint-enable code-block-style -->
 <!-- markdownlint-enable no-trailing-spaces -->

-!!! info "Optional ports"
-    The use of lighttpd on port _80_ is optional if you decide not to install the Web dashboard during installation.
-    The use of pihole-FTL on ports _67_ or _547_ is optional, but required if you use the DHCP functions of Pi-hole.

 ### Firewalls

 Below are some examples of firewall rules that will need to be set on your Pi-hole server in order to use the functions available.
 These are only shown as guides, the actual commands used will be found with your distribution's documentation.